sergeyfarin/pyqt-fit/README.txt

 PyQt-Fit
 ========

-PyQt-Fit is a least-square curve fitting in Python with simple GUI and graphical tools to check your results.
+PyQt-Fit is a least-square regression toolbox in Python with simple GUI and graphical tools to check your results.
+It currently handles regression based on user-defined functions with user-defined residuals (i.e. parametric regression) or non-parametric regression, either local-constant or local-linear, with the option to provide your own.
+The GUI currently provides an interface only to parametric regression.

 The GUI for 1D data analysis is invoked with: